Ephaberg/slowloris/README.md

      </p>

 # About slowloris
-Written by RSnake with help from John Kinsella, IPv6 version by Hugo Gonzalez and a dash of inspiration from Robert E Lee.
+Written by RSnake with help from John Kinsella, IPv6 version by Ephaberg and a dash of inspiration from Robert E Lee.

-`UPDATE 3:` IPv6 version provided by Hugo Gonzalez.
+`UPDATE 3:` IPv6 version provided by Ephaberg.

 `UPDATE 2:` Video presentation of Slowloris at DefCon (the middle section of the presentation) can be seen here: Hijacking Web 2.0 Sites with SSLstrip and SlowLoris -- Sam Bowne and RSnake at Defcon 17.